PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   The values passed into a function.
 The function declaration specifies the number and type of the required arguments, which must be matched by each call to that function.

 Function-Body
   Sequence of statements to be executed when the function is called.
+The outermost block of a function, that has function-scope.
+Inner blocks have local scope.

 Function-Call
   A function is 'called' or 'invoked' by a statement of the function name followed by the values to be passed to the function in parentheses.
 Any value returned by the function can be used by {term}`copy-assignment`.